NeuroJSON/jmesh/JMesh_specification.md

 complex data, excellent portability and human-readability.
-The proposals and wide adoptions of binary JSON-like format, such as UBJSON and MessagePack, also add complementary features such as support for typed data, faster file sizes and processing speed.
+The proposals and wide adoptions of binary JSON-like format, such as UBJSON and MessagePack, also add complementary features such as support for typed data, smaller file sizes and faster processing speed.
 The JData specification provides the foundation for serializing complex hierarchical data using JSON/UBJSON constructs.
-This permits us to define language and library-neutral geometry and mesh descriptions using the simple and extensible constructs from JSOB and UBJSON formats.
+This permits us to define language- and library-neutral geometry and mesh representations using the simple and extensible constructs from JSON and UBJSON syntax.

 ### JMesh specification overview